mui/material-ui/docs/data/material/customization/theme-components/theme-components.md

 ## Global style overrides

-If you want to print an entirely different design direction to the components, potentially changing every single style injected by Material UI into the DOM, use the theme's `styleOverrides` key.
+The theme's `styleOverrides` key makes it possible to potentially change every single style injected by Material UI into the DOM.
+This is useful if you want to apply a fully custom design system to Material UI's components.

 ```js
 const theme = createTheme({